Make a guided tour of Trieste situated in the smallest province of all but certainly not the most unimportant one.

 The province of Trieste is not only the smallest province of the region but also the smallest province in the whole of Italy!
-This has not always been this way.
-Trieste only belonged to Italy after the end of the First World War.
-Before that it was part of the Habsburg Empire (later Habsburgse- Hungarian Empire) starting from the middle of the 14th century.
-Between the First and Second World War the province of Trieste included a large part of the present neighbor area Istria.
+This has not always been the case.
+Trieste only belongs to Italy after the end of the First World War.
+Before that it was part of the Habsburg Empire starting from the middle of the 14th century. until 1918.
+Between the First and Second World War the province of Trieste included a large part of the nowadays neighbour Slovenian.

 However, this part had to be returned to the former Yugoslavia after the Second World War.

 The white fairytale castle gets its name from its location.
-Miramare - overlooking the sea.
+Miramare means overlooking the sea.

-The mid 18th century castle was built by the Habsburg Archduke Maximilian of Austria.
-He has known some happy years here in the beginning of his marriage with his wife Charlotte, the Belgian princess.
-Their happiness came to an end when Maximilian was sent to Mexico to become the Mexican Emperor.
-This story has no happy ending because unfortunately he was killed there by the Republican supporters.
+The mid 19th century castle was built by the Habsburg Archduke Maximilian of Austria.
+He has known some happy years here together with his wife Charlotte, a Belgian princess.
+Their love story doesn't have a happy ending since Maximilian was sent to Mexico to become the Mexican Emperor. and was killed by the Republican supporters.
 His sister in law, Sissi, wife of Emperor Franz Joseph came here regularly on a visit.

 CASTELLO DI DUINO AND THE KARST ROCK LANDSCAPE 'IL CARSO'

 Actually you can find two castles in the village of Duino.
 Both are built on top of a cliff overlooking the sea, but that's where the similarity ends.
-The 'youngest' dates from the 15th century, while his older brother, was built about 400 years earlier.
-Of the oldest one only remains a ruin and a legend.
-The legend of "la dama bianca" - the white lady.
+The 'youngest' dates from the 15th century, while his older brother, was built about 400 years earlier and only a ruin is left.

-In the early years of the 20th century, the 'youngest' castle was a playground for famous persons from the art and literary world who came here as guests.
-The most famous one is the writer Rainer Rilke who was inspired by the castle in his work.
-His name was given to the nearby path, 'il Sentiero Rilke', an exquisitely beautiful trail of 2 km. which runs right along the coastline facing the sae.
-While walking you can enjoy the view of the Adriatic sea and with clear weather you can see the coastline of Slovenia and the Gulf of Trieste.
-You are surrounded by the diverse flora and fauna that grows well in and on the karst rocks.
-Continue reading
+In the early years of the 20th century, the 'youngest' castle was a playground for famous intellectual persons from the art and literary world who where invited here by the Thurn and Taxis family.
+One of them was the writer Rainer Rilke who was inspired by the castle in his work.
+Nearby the castle is a hiking trail named after him, known as 'il Sentiero Rilke'.
+The 2 km. trail runs high on the cliffs following the coastline, from here you enjoy a spectacular view over the Adriatic sea and the Gulf of Trieste.
+With clear weather you can even see the coastline of Slovenia.